 If you choose to take supplements, it is important to know which supplements are right for you and choose a high-quality brand.
 First, you need to be aware of how the supplement may interact with other supplements or medications that you are taking.
 Equally as important, you need to be sure that the supplements are from a reputable company.
 Most people are surprised to learn that dietary supplements are not regulated by the FDA and that there is little oversight in the supplement industry.

 Your best bet is to enlist the help of a healthcare professional when choosing to add supplements to your diet.
+Any of the doctors at Innovative Health can provide trusted guidance on the right supplements for you.

 The most basic tenet of chiropractic care is to enable your body to heal itself without the use of drugs or surgery.
 This is accomplished by correcting structural problems in the spine (also known as subluxations).